Montana

 Schmidt is New Deputy Director of USGS Idaho Water Science Center

-Christian Schmidt is the Deputy Director of the Idaho Water Science Center (Public domain.)
+[ad_1] Christian Schmidt is the Deputy Director of the Idaho Water Science Center (Public domain.)
 BOISE, Idaho — The U.S. Geological Survey has selected Christian Schmidt as the Deputy Director of its Idaho Water Science Center, headquartered in Boise.
-Schmidt comes to Idaho from Helena, Montana, where he served as the Water Quality Division Administrator for the …
+Schmidt comes to Idaho from Helena, Montana, where he served as the Water Quality Division Administrator for …

 Read moreSchmidt is New Deputy Director of USGS Idaho Water Science Center